pymupdf/PyMuPDF/docs/page.rst

       :rtype: :ref:`Rect`
       :returns: the boundary box of the image.
-         *(Changed in version 1.16.7)* If the page in fact does not display this image, an infinite rectangle is returned now.
+         *(Changed in v1.16.7)* -- If the page in fact does not display this image, an infinite rectangle is returned now.
 In previous versions, an exception was raised.
-         *(Changed in version 1.17.0)* Only images referenced directly by the page are considered.
+         *(Changed in v.17.0)* -- Only images referenced directly by the page are considered.
 This means that images occurring in embedded PDF pages are ignored and an exception is raised.

       .. note::